ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

-In order to allow multiple Http3Transport sessions to occur within the same HTTP/3 connection, Http3Transport assigns every session a unique ID, further referred to as Session ID.
+In order to allow multiple Http3Transport sessions to occur within the same HTTP/3 connection, Http3Transport assigns every session a unique ID, further referred to as session ID.
 A session ID is a 62-bit number that is unique within the scope of HTTP/3 connection, and is never reused even after the session is closed.
 The client unilaterally picks the session ID.
 As the IDs are encoded using variable length integers, the client SHOULD start with zero